ncmreynolds/m2mMesh/README.md

 It was written to allow small, cheap microcontroller based projects to communicate with no need for 'infrastructure' or 'servers'.

+**Beware it is still riddled with problems that need addressing and various features may change in both style and internal implementation, so it has not been submitted for inclusion in the Arduino Library Manager yet.**

 ## Table of Contents

 1. [About the Project](#about-the-project)